Statement of Purpose vs Personal Statement

 Statement of Purpose vs Personal Statement: Hints to be Considered

 First, a personal statement gives a student more freedom than a statement of purpose.
-However, it can be both the advantage and disadvantage.
+However, it can be both an advantage and disadvantage.
 By telling too many things in the personal statement, the student may lose focus and get an unsatisfactory grade.
-As such, in your personal statement, you need to explain why you are passionate about this field of study and why you decided to apply to this particular program.
-If you have space, you may tell about the previous experience, which may be helpful in pursuing this degree.
-Even if it takes only one-two sentences, feel free to explain how your experience has prepared you to further study.
+As such, in your statement, you need to explain why you are passionate about this field of study and why you decided to apply to this particular program.
+If you have space, you may tell me about your previous experience, which may help pursue this degree.
+Even if it takes only one-two sentence, feel free to explain how your experience has prepared you to further study.

 Statement of Purpose

 Compared to a personal statement, a statement of purpose should have a clearer focus.
-It should point out to the knowledge, skills, and competencies you possess that can be helpful for pursuing a specific degree.
+It should point out the knowledge, skills, and competencies you possess that can help pursue a specific degree.
 In your statement of purpose, be sure to emphasize the reasons that make you apply to this particular educational institution.
 Also, include some information about particular classes, professors you admire, and some other factors, which determined your desire to become a part of the program.
 Avoid writing about anything that is not related to the program.
 A strong statement of purpose should: